doyousketch2/theTemplate/README.md

 Lua doesn't mind spacing, so you can do a
 find **'  .'** and replace with **'.'** easily enough,  if you prefer.

+The idea is to make Lua games easy.
+If my kid can figure it out, you can too.